“The author has a voice that is somehow both unique but universally relatable at the same time.”

 In addition to the many features Mr. Dent listed, Kingsport is a technology town.
 A bunch of tech companies have their headquarters here, including one outfit I think is called Advanced Robotics and Cybernetics, something like that.
-They started out making those goofy vacuum cleaner robots for your home, then branched out to developing robots for the military and, more recently, high-end prosthetic limbs for injured soldiers (I heart them for that).
-Apparently they’ve been having some problems with their military products.
-ARC dabbles in artificial intelligence so their tankbots and bomb disposalbots and minesweeperbots and whatnot can carry out their missions without human controllers, but I guess the A.I. has been a bit buggy, and a couple of their prototypes have decided to run away from home and raise hell in town.
-No one’s been killed, but a few people have been hurt and there’s been no small amount of property damage, so ARC is not well-loved by the good people of Kingsport nowadays—my grandfather and other loyal patrons of the Coffee Experience foremost among them.
+They started out making vacuum cleaner robots for your home then branched out to developing robots for the military and, more recently, high-end prosthetic limbs for injured soldiers (I heart them for that).
+Apparently, they’ve been having some problems with their military products.
+ARC dabbles in artificial intelligence so their tankbots and bomb disposalbots and minesweeperbots and whatnot can carry out their missions without human controllers, but I guess the AI has been a bit buggy, and a couple of their prototypes have decided to run away from home and raise hell in town.
+No one’s been killed, but a few people have been hurt, and there’s been no small amount of property damage, so ARC is not well-loved by the good people of Kingsport nowadays—my grandfather and other loyal patrons of the Coffee Experience foremost among them.

 “I can sympathize,” Mr. Dent says as he leads me through a crazy intersection, which he calls the Twilight Zone due to its uncanny ability to confuse anyone who is not intimately familiar with the building.
 The building’s expanded many times over the years to keep up with population growth, he explains, so there are areas that don’t make any sense and will get me lost, a lot.